What is the status of the U.S. nuclear industry?

 When will new reactors in the United States come online?

-The two new reactors that are now under construction—Vogtle Units 3 and 4—in Georgia are expected to come online between 2021 and 2022.
+The two new reactors that are now under construction—Vogtle Units 3 and 4—in Georgia are expected to come online before 2023.

 The NRC issues license applications for new reactors in various stages of review.
 The NRC application review process can take up to five years to complete.
 Under current licensing regulations, a company that seeks to build a new reactor can use reactor designs that the NRC has previously approved.
 The design certification the NRC issues is independent of approvals of applications to construct or operate a new nuclear power plant.
 When the applicant uses an NRC-certified reactor design, that means that all safety issues related to the design have been resolved, and the focus of the NRC's review is the quality of construction.
 Construction of a nuclear power plant may take five years or more.

-The U.S. Energy Information Administration (EIA) projects in the Annual Energy Outlook 2021 Reference case that new nuclear electricity generation capacity will be added in 2021 and 2022, but capacity retirements and derating of some reactors will result in less total nuclear electricity generation capacity in 2050 than in 2020.
+The U.S. Energy Information Administration (EIA) projected in the Annual Energy Outlook 2022 Reference case that new nuclear electricity generation capacity will be added in 2022, but capacity retirements and derating of some reactors will result in less total nuclear electricity generation capacity in 2050 than in 2021.